 Adenocarcinoma Harboring EGFR-RAD51 Fusion Treated with Osimertinib: A Case Report

 Brief Report: Risk of Recurrent Interstitial Lung Disease (ILD) from Osimertinib versus Erlotinib Rechallenge after Symptomatic Osimertinib-induced ILD

 Discover the JTO

-More than 80 international experts compose the JTO Editorial Board, allowing for a quick turn-around time of 5.4 days to initial decision, and an average of 7 days for revisions, a fast track category, publish on acceptance (within 5 days), and promotion of select articles via social media and press releases.
+More than 80 international experts compose the JTO Editorial Board, allowing for a quick turn-around time of 1 week to initial decision, and an average of 1.6 weeks for revisions, a fast track category, publish on acceptance (within 5 days), and promotion of select articles via social media and press releases.